Two-day getaway to Ames

 Close to campus, Gateway Hotel and Conference Center offers modern rooms, a pool and an on-site restaurant and bar, The IowaStater.

 On Saturday mornings May through October, the Ames Main Street Farmers Market fills the downtown with produce, meats, cheeses, wine and family activities.

-For more shopping or snacking, Downtown Ames, a Main Street Cultural District, is home to Ames British Foods, which sells everything British including candies, frozen shepherd's pies, T-shirts, teapots and posters.
-The retro-style Cupcake Emporium boasts more than 90 flavors of cupcakes, including Pink Party and Key lime pie.
+For more shopping or snacking, head to Downtown Ames, a Main Street Cultural District.
 Get piping-hot pizza on hearty wheat crust in Great Plains Sauce and Dough Co.'s casual setting.

 Head for a stroll at one of the largest public gardens in Iowa, Reiman Gardens, which boasts a 2,500-square-foot indoor butterfly wing, plus rose gardens, greenhouses and a conservatory.
 Or just north of town, taste wines and tour the vineyards at Prairie Moon Winery, which features entertainment most Sunday summer afternoons.